 When another mandatory industry code applies

-The franchising code does not apply to a franchise agreement when another mandatory industry code applies, for example the Oil Code of Conduct.
+The franchising code doesn't apply to a franchise agreement when another mandatory industry code applies, for example the Oil Code of Conduct.

 If sales covered by the agreement are less than 20% of turnover

-The franchising code does not apply to the agreement if the agreement is for goods or services that:
+The franchising code doesn't apply to the agreement if the agreement is for goods or services that:

 - are substantially the same as those supplied by the franchisee for at least two years immediately before entering the franchise agreement, and